Carpenter Syndrome: Causes and Symptoms

 Symptoms of Carpenter Syndrome

 Carpenter syndrome presents a variety of symptoms that can vary in severity among individuals.
-The hallmark symptoms include:
+The symptoms of Carpenter syndrome can vary but typically include:

 Craniosynostosis